The Beatles: The Authorised Biography: Background

 In 1966, Hunter Davies was working as the Atticus columnist for the Sunday Times newspaper and had written two books, one of which was the novel Here We Go Round the Mulberry Bush.
-Moved by the Beatles' song "Eleanor Rigby", he visited Paul McCartney at the latter's house in St John's Wood, in September 1966, intending to make the song the focus of his newspaper column.
+Moved by the Beatles' song "Eleanor Rigby", he visited Paul McCartney at his house in St John's Wood, in September 1966, intending to make the song the focus of his newspaper column.
 At a subsequent meeting at the house, Davies hoped to persuade McCartney to write the theme song for the film adaptation of Here We Go Round the Mulberry Bush.
 Nothing came of this idea, but the pair began discussing the possibility of an official biography of the Beatles.
 Recalling their conversation in 2002, Davies said that there had been just two previous books about the band, "both paperbacks, neither substantial", and he suggested to McCartney that the publication of an official history would save the Beatles having to answer many of the usual questions put to them by the media.